 Making a strand of simple beads is an ideal homemade gift and a great way to familiarize yourself with traditional stringing using a needle and thread.
+And the following technique is a method that’s been used for centuries.

 Though stringing homemade jewelry using beading wire may be cheaper, I think this method provides a traditional high-quality finish, especially when making use of pearls and semi-precious gemstone beads.